 A successful reference check is one that garners accurate information about a job candidate and leads to a successful hire.
-While the manual reference checking process has traditionally been an onerous and often fruitless task, automated reference checking has opened up a new approach.
+While the manual reference checking process has traditionally been an onerous and often fruitless task, automated reference checking services has opened up a new approach.
 This automated strategy can save HR time and money while leading to higher quality hires.

 How exactly does the automated reference checking process work?